rust-lang/chalk/GLOSSARY.md

 is expressed as the *Horn clause* `(A: B) && (A: C)`.
 Note the missing consequence.

+The rules in chalk are expressed as *hereditary Harrop* clauses which are an extension to the *Horn clauses*.
+They allow to express *universial quantification*

 ## DeBruijn Index
 DeBruijn indices numerate literals that are bound in an unambiguous way.
 The literal is given the number of its binder.
 The indices start at zero from the